Length: ~7 km round trip, 1.5 – 2 hours

 The Terwillegar Footbridge links Terwillegar Park to Oleskiw River Valley Park and is Edmonton’s first stressed-ribbon bridge.
 It’s also one of the signature projects of the River Valley Alliance!
 With this bridge connection, you’re able to walk from Terwillegar Park to the Fort Edmonton footbridge, Wolf Willow Ravine and beyond.
 We tested out an in-and-out route from Terwillegar Park to the top of the Wolf Willow stairs to get great views of the river and river valley, especially of the autumn leaves!

 The trails on the Oleskiw side are set in an open field further from the bank and running parallel to the Edmonton Country Club.
 For the avid mountain biker, there are some great single track trails just off of the paved trail in Oleskiw.
 The climax of the trail is ascending the imposing Wolf Willow stairs, a 50 m climb which makes for a great workout if you’re into running stairs!

 1. From the parking lot, head east along a paved trail that runs alongside the road you took to get in.
-Do NOT follow the signs that point the footbridge as being in the opposite direction (these have yet to be fixed).
+Follow the signs that point the footbridge.

 2. The trail leading to the bridge from Terwillegar Park is off-leash, but once you are on the bridge and heading to Oleskiw, you will need to keep your dog on a leash.